lingaoliu105/lingaoliu105.github.io/_posts/2024-09-17-running-nginx-in-docker-a-practical-guide.md

 ## Using Environment Variables (Optional)

-While Nginx doesn’t natively support environment variables in its configuration files like some other services (e.g., Node.js), there are workarounds using tools like **envsubst** during startup scripts if needed.
+While Nginx doesn't natively support environment variables in its configuration files like some other services (e.g., Node.js), there are workarounds using tools like **envsubst** during startup scripts if needed.
 This technique allows dynamic configuration based on runtime variables — useful for multi-environment deployments (development/staging/production).

 A typical approach involves writing an entrypoint script that replaces placeholders in an `.conf.template` file with actual values before starting Nginx.